-1. In the Alarms section of the ECG menu, tap ECG Alarm Setup.
-The Alarm Limits menu is displayed.
+- In the Alarms section of the ECG menu, tap ECG Alarm Setup.
+The Alarm Limits menu is displayed. - 2.
+Select the options described in the following table.

+Description Settings

-Options Description Settings HR/PR Configures whether to On , Off trigger a HR/PR high or low alarm.
-Alarm limit range: 16 bpm to 299 bpm; the step is 1bpm.
+HR/PR Configures whether to On, Off

+33 Alarm limit range:

+ululii.
+16 bpm to 299 bpm; the step is 1bpm.

 The default alarm high limit is 120 for adult and is 160 for pediatric.

 The default alarm low limit is 50 for adult and is 75 for pediatric.

 The alarm high limit should be at least 2 bpm greater than the alarm low limit.

-Alarm priority: Med , High Note: .
-When you change the high limit of HR/PR, the limit of Tachy will be automatically changed, and vice versa.
-When you change the low limit of HR/PR, the limit of Brady will be automatically changed, and vice versa. .
-When you change the alarm priority of HR/PR, the alarm priority of Tachy/Brady will be automatically changed, and vice versa.
+Alarm priority: Med , High

+- When you change the high limit of HR/PR, the limit of Tachy will be automatically changed, and vice versa. - When you change the low limit of HR/PR, the limit of Brady will be automatically changed, and vice versa. - When you change the alarm priority of HR/PR, the alarm priority of Tachy/Brady will be automatically changed, and vice versa.